xiufengliu/seminar/mobile_app/README.md

 - Admin area for CRUD and approvals.
 - Invitation flow triggers backend ICS email.
 - Optional local reminders via Expo Notifications (stubbed).
-- Dedicated "EMF Presentations" tab where PhDs/Postdocs can view upcoming first-Tuesday sessions, submit themselves, manage existing submissions (edit/delete), and pick one of six 15-minute slots between 1:00–2:30 PM.
+- Dedicated "EMF Presentations" tab where PhDs/Postdocs can view upcoming first-Tuesday sessions, submit themselves, manage existing submissions (edit/delete) using either their access code or email, and pick one of six 15-minute slots between 1:00–2:30 PM.
 Super users can enter the shared access code to list and manage any submission.